linn221/ExpenseManager/tasks.md

 - seeders
 + soft deleting
 - sorting categories, items by count of items, expenses, respectively
+- filter by price greater or less than, etc

 ### Alpine.js
 - media upload